PPA4IPA/ppa4ipa.github.io/signs.md

 ### {{ site.title }} characters for pulmonic **CONSONANTS** of the IPA

+Tip: Use scrollbar under the table to see last columns.

 <div style="overflow-x: scroll;">
 <table class="tinypadding hcenter bottomcap" width="2000">
 <caption>{{ site.title }} <strong>characters</strong> for PULMONIC CONSONANTS of the International Phonetic Alphabet</caption>